Agencies Responsible for regulating drones in the Republic of Malawi

 Here are the most important rules to know for flying a drone in Malawi

-- When flying a drone for personal/recreational purposes, no license or registration is required.
-However, regardless of whether you are flying recreationally or commercially, you must obtain permission from the DCA before each flight.
+- No license or registration is required when flying a drone for personal/recreational purposes.
+However, whether you are flying recreationally or commercially, you must obtain permission from the DCA before each flight.
 The section below discusses commercial registration and license requirements.

 - Without prior permission, do not fly a drone within 30 meters (98 feet) of groups of people, sports fields, road races, schools, social gatherings, or private property.